mitranim/mitranim.github.io/templates/posts/anime-impressions-evangelion.md

-> By psycho, of psychos, for psychos
+> "By psycho, of psychos, for psychos"

 Evangelion requires special preparation for full enjoyment.